fugu-chop/launch_school/daily_logs/2_daily_log_oct2020.md

 __*Thoughts*__<br/>
 Reading is ok, but I much prefer the exercises as a method of practicing problem solving.
 I need to clarify what the written assessment actually is - is it problem solving, or mainly explaining what is happening in the code?

+##### 31/10/20 (Sat)
+__*Concepts covered*__<br/>
+- RB100 Revision
+  - Lesson 7 & 8 Revision
+  - Exercises Revision
+- Blog Post reading
+  - Advice for Ruby Programming Foundations Written Assessment (Part 2, 3, 4)
+- RB101-109 Small Problems
+  - Easy 7

+__*Time spent*__<br/>
+240 minutes

+__*Thoughts*__<br/>
+Pretty good day today.
+With more experience and applying PEDAC more rigorously, I'm finding Easy 7 problems slightly easier, though I did run into an issue with `each_with_index` - I wrote a method that was relying on side-effects (i.e. mutating the caller) rather than the return value of the method, which caused issues, since `each_with_index` doesn't care about the return value of the block.
+Something to remember.

+I'm finding the descriptions of code kind of exhausting.
+Even a three line block of code has so much stuff to describe, with really precise language.